Overview

 Complications

 • Eye inflammation, called uveitis.
-One of the most common complications of ankylosing spondylitis, uveitis can cause rapid-onset eye pain, sensitivity to light and blurred vision.
-See your health care provider right away if you develop these symptoms.
+Uveitis is one of the most common complications of ankylosing spondylitis.
+It can cause sudden eye pain, redness, light sensitivity and blurry vision.
+See your healthcare professional right away if you develop these symptoms.

-• Heart problems.
-Ankylosing spondylitis can cause problems with the aorta, the largest artery in the body.
-The inflamed aorta can enlarge to the point that it distorts the shape of the aortic valve in the heart, which impairs its function.
-The inflammation associated with ankylosing spondylitis increases the risk of heart disease in general.
+• Heart issues.
+Ankylosing spondylitis can cause issues with the aorta.
+The aorta is the largest artery in the body.
+When the aorta gets inflamed, it can swell and change the shape of the aortic valve in the heart.
+This makes the valve leak, and it can't work as well.
+This is called aortic regurgitation.
+This inflammation also increases the overall risk of heart disease.

-7. Yu DT, et al. Diagnosis and differential diagnosis of axial spondyloarthritis (ankylosing spondylitis and nonradiographic axial spondyloarthritis) in adults. https://www.uptodate.com/contents/search.
-Accessed Jan.
-16, 2023.
+6. Van Tubergen A. Diagnosis and differential diagnosis of axial spondyloarthritis (ankylosing spondylitis and nonradiographic axial spondyloarthritis) in adults. https://www.uptodate.com/contents/search.
+Accessed Sept.
+23, 2025.